aditya-mitra/django_learn/README.md

 ### app_ebooks

 - Generic Views and and Mixins
-- Basic `permissions.isAuthenticated` and `permissions.isAuthenticatedOrReadOnly`
+- Basic `permissions.isAuthenticated` and `permissions.isAuthenticatedOrReadOnly` and using the *auth user model*
 - Basic `PageNumberPagination`